Representation for foreign manufacturers

 - possession of an Import Business License,

-- being an ICC - In-country Caretaker
+- being an ICC - ICC-in-country caretaker

 - responsibility for each importation and quality control “check,” etc.